SocketByte/OpenSectors/README.md

 * Built-in fast MySQL connection and API (using HikariCP)
 * Possibilities

-## Recent TODO
+## Upcoming features
-- Ability to change sector shape and dimensions
 - Create a border (from MC1.8) on each sector
-- Repair `PacketPlayerTeleport` (better player info handling)
 - More informations in `PacketPlayerInfo`
 - More default packets to use
 - Multiple center sectors to improve performance (sector channel system)
+- Better time/weather system

 ## How it works / installation?
 The project actually contains two projects - linker and system.